OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/aisp/Beneficiaries.md

 ### GET /beneficiaries

 If an ASPSP has implemented the bulk retrieval endpoints for beneficiaries, an AISP may optionally retrieve the beneficiaries' information in bulk.
-This endpoint will retrieve the beneficiaries' resources for all authorised accounts linked to a specific account-request.
+This endpoint will retrieve the beneficiaries resource for all authorised accounts linked to a specific account-request.

 ## Data Model

 The OBReadBeneficiary5 object will be used for the call to:

 * GET /accounts/{AccountId}/beneficiaries
 * GET /beneficiaries